isomerpages/gb-assist/pages/solutionrepo/solution1803.md

 ---
-title: Aptsys - Customer Mobile Self Ordering with Payment Version 1.0 - Aptsys Self Ordering with Payment and Delivery (Web App) - Package B
+title: Adventus Managed Firewall - Sophos, Fortinet and Palo Alto - FortiGate-60F 24x7 - 1 Year
-permalink: /productivity-solutions-grant/solutionrepo/solution1141
+permalink: /productivity-solutions-grant/solutionrepo/solution1803
 ---

 #### Description

-Aptsys Customer Mobile Self Ordering with online payment and Delivery  is an O2O platform that helps brick and mortar shops adopt an offline and online strategy to capture the online market.
-(Digital transformation)
+Adventus Managed Firewall leverages on the Fortigate appliance to provide a holistic approach by providing managed service for network perimeter security monitoring on top of the solution.
+With this all-rounded Firewall Network Perimeter Protection, a proper firewall configuration is ensured, and there is also constant monitoring of firewall threats.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Aptsys_Technology_Solutions_Annex_3_CR_wef_23_Dec_2020_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Adventus_20200536_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria